-Each of the eight parts of speech has a “map” with a progression of activities for a student to complete.
-Each "map" begins with a number of screens presenting definitions and examples.
-This is the basic teaching material, although it is reinforced and expanded upon as students work through the rest of the “map.”
-Next on the “map” is a catchy song that illustrates the definitions with drama, cartoons, and graphics—essentially a music video that presents rules and examples in a way that students are likely to remember.
+Each of the eight parts of speech has its own “map” with a progression of activities for a student to complete.
+Each map begins with a number of screens presenting definitions and examples.
+This is the basic teaching material, although it is reinforced and expanded upon as students work through the rest of the map.
+Next on the map is a catchy song that illustrates the definitions with drama, cartoons, and graphics—essentially a music video that presents rules and examples in a way that students are likely to remember.
 The songs are really creative and well-performed with some dialogue intermixed with the music.
-Note that for a limited time if you subscribe through the Homeschool Buyers Co-op, your subscription includes a free MP3 download of the Grammaropolis album with 21 songs, including the nine already in the program.
 The songs are quite entertaining!
-(The Grammaropolis album is priced separately at $9.99 at the iTunes store.)
+(The Grammaropolis album is available separately at the iTunes store.)

-A number of activities are also included in each map besides the song.
+A number of activities besides the song are also included in each map.
 These either emphasize the basic definition or work on sub-points.
 For example, students learn the definition of a noun and the various types of nouns.
-Then sub-lessons might focus on one particular type of noun.
-Some activities include a few brief (less than 30 seconds) animated-cartoon segments.
-An online storybook within each "map" reinforces concepts with a cute storyline.
+Then sub-lessons focus on particular types of nouns.
+Some activities include a few brief (less than 30 seconds), animated cartoon segments.
+An online storybook within each map reinforces concepts with a cute storyline.

-I was able to complete an entire “map” in about an hour, so I expect some students can whip through these fairly quickly too.
-The noun “map” is available for free for you to try it out.
+I was able to complete an entire map in about an hour, so I expect some students can whip through these fairly quickly too.
+The noun map is available for free to try it out.
 If you have older students, subscribing for just a few months might be sufficient.
 With younger students, you might want to subscribe for at least a year.
-And if you’ve got a family with a wide age range, the “forever” subscription might be the best choice.
+And if you’ve got a family with a wide age range, the forever subscription might be the best choice.

 By the way, if you’ve got older students in middle school or junior high, don’t miss the “lesson plan” for students to write a children’s book from the point of view of a single part of speech.
 You can find it by going to the FAQ page and clicking on the link under the first question, “Did Grammaropolis really come from classroom lesson plans?”

-It is easy to access your account and quickly get to the desired “map.”
-It’s also easy to pick up where you left off on a “map” by simply clicking on the next step as long as you remember which step was last completed or consult the Dashboard.
-Steps can be skipped, but the Dashboard will report this.
+It is easy to access your account and quickly get to the desired map.
+It’s also easy to pick up where you left off on a map by simply clicking on the next step—as long as you either remember which step was last completed or consult the dashboard.
+Steps can be skipped, but the dashboard will report this.
 (Older students might not need to complete all steps!)